Battledrake/SimpleAStar/README.md

 Code was designed for ease of use, extensibility, and adaptability.
 Classes are kept minimalistic, following good Design Patterns.

-Pathfinding is done by creating a graph with a width and height.
-Afterwords, a path can be found by calling into the Pathfinder Instance's FindPath method and passing in a start node, end node, the graph, and a list of nodes to be returned.
+Pathfinding is done by creating a graph with a width and height and cellsize.
+Afterwords, a path can be found by calling into the Pathfinder Instance's FindPath method and passing in a start GraphPosition, end GraphPosition, the graph to path with(meaning many graphs can be created on top of one another if needed), and a list of GraphPositions to be returned.
+Currently accessed through the MapData class.

-The pathfinder will return a result on whether it failed, succeeded, or if the goal was reachable.
+The pathfinder will return a result on whether it failed, succeeded, or if the goal was unreachable.
+Unreachable goals can still be returned with _allowPartialSolution, giving a path to the closest reachable position.

 Simple to use customization options include an enum to set for the type of directional movement on the graph.
 This would be 4 way direction or 8.